Flower in the Crannied Wall: In science

 Scientists have also mentioned and drawn their own interpretations of the poem.
 In his book Through Nature to God, evolutionist John Fiske describes the flower as an “elementary principle” that is both “simple and broad.”
 According to Fiske, all living things "represents the continuous adjustment of inner to outer relations".
 The flower mentioned by Tennyson is a plant consisting of complex systems that regulates its "relations within" itself and its "relations existing outside" itself.
 Further understanding these complex systems scientifically can reveal the "mysteries of Nature."
 Others including Theodore Soares, the then department head from the University of Chicago, also viewed Tennyson as "one of the earliest of the spiritual interpreters of life" who saw the impacts of science with macroscopic lenses.

-Amos Avery, Sophia (Sophie) Satina and Jacob Rietsema use the poem as the epigraph of Blakeslee: the genus Datura, their work of botany and plant genetics devoted to the poisonous and entheogenic jimsonweed genus of the plant family Solanaceae, so named in honour of pioneering plant geneticist Albert Francis Blakeslee.
+Amos Avery, Sophia Satina and Jacob Rietsema use the poem as the epigraph of Blakeslee: the genus Datura, their work of botany and plant genetics devoted to the poisonous and entheogenic jimsonweed genus of the plant family Solanaceae, so named in honour of pioneering plant geneticist Albert Francis Blakeslee.